linhqyy/AnimateDiff/README.md

 ## Output from default parameters for testing
 ![Example out](__assets__/animations/example.gif)

 This should be the default parameters that are loaded when you first run.
 When the UI first loads.
 Click generate to see if you get the same results.
+Just input the seed: 86529444.

 ```
 {